Xilinx/PYNQ/docs/source/overlay_design_methodology/overlay_design.rst

 An overlay should have post-bitstream programmability to allow customization of the system.
 A number of reusable PYNQ IP blocks are available to support programmability.
-For example, an IOP can be used on Pmod, and Arduino interfaces.
-IP from the PYNQ DIO overlay can be reused to provide run-time configurability.
+For example, a PYNQ MicroBlaze can be used on Pmod, and Arduino interfaces.
+IP from the various overlays can be reused to provide run-time configurability.

-See the section :ref:`pynq-libraries`

 Zynq PS Settings
 ----------------